-4) Decon Process Water (DPW) System
+4. Decon Process Water (DPW) System

-The DPW System involves use of the Warren Rupp-Houdaille (Sandpiper) Pumps to supply flush and backbump water for the sediment source tanks, SRSTs, Decant Filter Skid, Reactor Building Sediment Transfer Skid, and associated lines.
+The DPW System involves use of the existing pumps to supply flush and backbump water for the sediment source tanks.
+SRSTs, Decant Filter Skid, Reactor Building Sediment Transfer Skid, and associated lines.

-5) Demineralized Hater (DW) System
+5. Demineralized Water (DW) System

-Demineralized water is mixed with the chemicals used for flocculation in the SRSTs. although there is no hardpiped connection between the Chemical Addition Skid and the DW System.
-The chemical mixing operation utilizes two (2) sirty gallon tanks and a minimal quantity of demineralized water will be required.
+Demineralized water is mixed with the chemicals used for flocculation in the SRSTs, although there is no hardpiped connection between the Chemical Addition Skid and the DW System.
+The chemical mixing operation utilizes two (2) sixty gallon tanks and a minimal quantity of demineralized water will be required.

-6) Instrument Air (IA) System
+6. Instrument Air (IA) System